 C) Writing is work, mostly revising.
 Once you have a lump of clay on a table you then have to shape, reshape and finally glaze.
 That reshaping and finishing takes most of the time.
 Same with writing.
 Once you have your ideas on paper in some form, you have to change and rearrange them, and that revising takes most of the time.

-Or, if you think of writing fragments as puzzle pieces, you have to find the pieces that belong next to each other, you have to discover that you are putting together a different picture than you planned, you have to make new pieces that are needed for that new picture, you have to get rid of the pieces that you realize belong to some other puzzle, and you have to get rid of duplicate pieces.
+Or, think of writing fragments as puzzle pieces.
+You have to find the pieces that belong next to each othe.
+You have to discover that you are putting together a different picture than you planned.
+You have to make new pieces that are needed for that new picture.
+You have to get rid of the pieces that you realize belong to some other puzzle.
+And you have to get rid of duplicate pieces.
 Throwing away irrelevant or duplicate pieces, pieces that you had carefully made (that is, text you carefully crafted), is really hard.

 When I was in 8th grade my next door neighbor was Bernard Malamud, a successful writer.
 His wise words to me, the kid getting Cs and Ds in English, were "They say writing is 5% inspiration and 95% perspiration, but really its more like 1% and 99%."
 I thought he was overstating this to make a point.
 Like I have thought at times about "if there's a will there's a way" or "it's not what you know but who you know" or "the university is more interested in research money than in education" etc. But it turns out that `writing is mostly sweat' is one of those exaggerated sounding sayings which, despite our wanting to dismiss it as over-statement, is basically true.
 I didn't get it then.
 So maybe you won't get it now.
 But it's true.
 So the sooner you accept it the better.

 To finish a good paper everyone, even someone who got A grades for writing all through school, needs to do lots of revising.
 For Malamud, for me, and probably for you, good writing comes from editing and revising.
 Especially rearranging words, phrases, sentences, paragraphs and sections for clarity.
-And then, as the writing gets better in superficial ways, you will better see that you need to change deeper things, and add new ideas.
-And these changes will cause a new need for fixes for spelling checks and so on.
-And this way, 50 words per minute of typing leads to 1 word per minute of acceptable writing.
+Then, as the writing gets better in superficial ways, you will better see that you need to change deeper things, and add new ideas.
+These changes will cause a new need for fixes for spelling checks and so on.
+This way 50 words per minute of typing leads to 1 word per minute of acceptable writing.

 This may seem depressing.
 But it isn't.
 Why?
 Because, even if you, like me, have little talent, it means that if you put in the time you will eventually revise your initial mess into something that is good enough.
 Also on the plus side, slow isn't really slow.
 If you polish a word a minute for 40 hours a week, for 50 weeks a year, and for 50 years, you will write 6 million polished words in your life time, about 20,000 book pages, about 7 times what Shakespeare wrote.
 A word per minute is fast!